Halibut: Physical characteristics

+The Pacific and Atlantic halibut are the world's largest flatfish, with debate over which grows larger.
 Halibut are dark brown on the top side with a white to off-white underbelly and have very small scales invisible to the naked eye embedded in their skin.
 Halibut are symmetrical at birth with one eye on each side of the head.
 Then, about six months later, during larval metamorphosis one eye migrates to the other side of the head.
 The eyes are permanently set once the skull is fully ossified.
 At the same time, the stationary-eyed side darkens to match the top side, while the other side remains white.
 This color scheme disguises halibut from above (blending with the ocean floor) and from below (blending into the light from the sky) and is known as countershading.

+The IGFA size record for halibut was apparently broken off the waters of Norway in July 2013 by a 515 lb, 2.62 m fish.
+This was awaiting certification as of 2013.
+In July 2014, a 482 lb Pacific halibut was caught in Glacier Bay, Alaska; this is, however, discounted from records because the halibut was shot and harpooned before being hauled aboard.

 Diet

 Halibut feed on almost any fish or animal they can fit into their mouths.
 Juvenile halibut feed on small crustaceans and other bottom-dwelling organisms.
 Animals found in their stomachs include sand lance, octopus, crab, salmon, hermit crabs, lamprey, sculpin, cod, pollock, herring, and flounder, as well as other halibut.
 Halibut live at depths ranging from a few meters to hundreds of meters, and although they spend most of their time near the bottom, halibut may move up in the water column to feed.
 In most ecosystems, the halibut is near the top of the marine food chain.
 In the North Pacific, common predators are sea lions, killer whales, salmon sharks and humans.